Dozens Arrested At Farmers Protest On Champs-Elysees In Paris - UrduPoint

 Farmers across Europe have been protesting for weeks over what they say are excessively restrictive environmental rules, competition from cheap imports from outside the European Union and low incomes.

-Farmer Axel Masson said about 100 of his peers had gathered at the arterial roundabout from 3:00 am (0200 GMT) "in a peaceful and law-abiding manner".
+Farmer Axel Masson said about 100 of his peers had gathered at the arterial roundabout starting at around 3:00 am (0200 GMT) "in a peaceful and law-abiding manner".

 Some of the protesters handed out bags of potatoes to motorists stuck in crawling traffic around the Arc de Triomphe, AFP reporters at the scene said.

+Prosecutors said late Friday that 72 people had been arrested, and that all had subsequently been released.

-"The Rural Coordination takes over the Arc de Triomphe symbolically and peacefully," the farmers' union said earlier in a statement on social media platform X, adding that it was a cry to "save" agriculture in France.
+"The Rural Coordination takes over the Arc de Triomphe symbolically and peacefully," the farmers' union said in a statement on X, adding that it was a cry to "save" agriculture in France.

 It said it "wants quick action to save 45 percent of our farms which are in financial distress".